 If you have a rash along with fever, fatigue, headache, muscle pains, upset stomach, vomiting, and belly pain, you might have a “hypersensitivity reaction,” which can happen with several HIV medications, including:

 - Abacavir (Ziagen) and medications that have abacavir in them (Epzicom, Triumeq, and Trizivir)

 - Dolutegravir (Tivicay) and medications that have dolutegravir in them (Dovato, Juluca, and Triumeq)

 - Nevirapine (Viramune)

-- Blisters on your skin and around your mouth, nose, and eyes
+- Blisters that spread on your skin and around your mouth, nose, and eyes

 These could be signs of Stevens-Johnson syndrome, a severe form of hypersensitivity reaction.
 It’s rare but can be life-threatening.

 Treatment of HIV-related skin rashes depends on the cause.
 If it’s because of a drug, stopping it should make the rash go away.
 Antiviral or antiretroviral medications may help you feel better.
 If you’re not sure what’s causing your rash, see your doctor.